Detroit Stroke Lawyer

 Stroke Diagnosis Mistakes

-Common stroke diagnosis and treatment errors that can rise to the level of medical malpractice include:
+Common stroke diagnosis and treatment errors that can rise to the level of a medical malpractice lawsuit in Michigan include:

 - Delay or mistakes in diagnostic testing